 Birds are creatures of habit so if they’re eating less or they seem a little run down these are indications of possible polyuria or some other avian malady.

-Should they start vomiting, exhibit diarrhea or you notice blood in the stool, its the time to take your bird to a board-certified avian veterinarian who can evaluate your bird’s condition and prescribe treatment.
+Should they start vomiting, exhibit diarrhea, or notice blood in the stool, it’s time to take your bird to a board-certified avian veterinarian who can evaluate your bird’s condition and prescribe treatment.

-The intestinal track is responsible for the production of feces which are usually a greenish or brownish color.
+The intestinal tract is responsible for the production of feces which are usually a greenish or brownish color.
 Kidneys are responsible for the production of urates.

-A bird that drinks a lot of water may have runny your poop versus a bird that takes in less water will have soft toothpaste-ish consistancy, poop.
+A bird that drinks a lot of water may have runny poop versus a bird that takes in less water will have soft toothpaste-ish consistency, poop.